bbc/gel/src/components/comments.md

 ## The comments stream

-As already contested in the previous section, the comments themselves ought to be marked up as a list.
+As already explained in the previous section, the comments themselves ought to be marked up as a list.
 Lists are identified and their items enumerated in screen reader output.
 Screen readers also provide list navigation shortcuts, such as the <kbd>i</kbd> key for navigating to the next list item in NVDA[^6].

 Where the facility to reply to comments is implemented, replies should be marked up as _nested_ lists appended to the original comment's content.
 This describes the **relationship of belonging** non-visually and to assistive technology users.